What Are PTSD Flashbacks And What Triggers Them?

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-Flashbacks are known by many as one of the most notable symptoms of post-traumatic stress disorder (PTSD).
+Flashbacks are one of the most well-known symptoms of post-traumatic stress disorder (PTSD).
 They can cause significant distress and may reduce a person's quality of life.
-This article will discuss what PTSD flashbacks are, how they are triggered, what neural mechanisms function during these flashbacks and how they can be treated.
+Here, we’ll discuss what PTSD flashbacks are, how they are triggered, what neural mechanisms function during flashbacks and how they can be treated.

 What are PTSD flashbacks?